vincent38/object_finder/readme.md

 * Model used to generate the modules : ssd_mobilenet_v2_coco_2018_03_29
 * Please ensure that you are using the same tensorflow version for app usage and module generation !
-* Please ensure that the folder data is present and contains at least one fubfolder with at least one image.
+* Please ensure that the folder data is present and contains at least one subfolder with at least one image.
 * The output folder will be created automatically if not yet present.

 ## Warning